habibcilmd-cardiologist/dr-cil/content/en/services/cto-intervention/index.md

       answer: "No, some CTOs may not be openable due to anatomical or technical reasons.
 However, with experienced operators and modern techniques, success rates have exceeded 90%."
 ---

 Chronic total occlusion (CTO) is a condition where a coronary artery has been completely blocked for at least 3 months.
 CTO intervention is an advanced cardiological procedure that enables opening of these blocked vessels using special techniques.
-Assoc.
+Interventional cardiologist Assoc.
 Prof. Dr. Habib Çil, as an experienced operator specialized in CTO, has successfully treated many cases previously deemed "unopenable."

 ## What is CTO?